 Some mothers shop together and turn it into a bonding experience.
 Others coordinate through the bride.
 Either way, the goal is the same: both mothers should feel wonderful without competing for attention — complementary in style and formality, distinct enough that each stands out in her own right.

-For more on this dynamic, read our article on mother of the bride vs. mother of the groom dress rules.
+For more on this dynamic, read our article mother of the bride vs. mother of the groom dress rules.

 Matching Your Dress to the Wedding Theme